-Planning Your Outdoor Bars and Kitchen
+Planning Your Outdoor Kitchen or Bar

-WHEN THE LANDSCAPE DESIGN program calls for a fully functional kitchen outdoors, we need to put some extra thought into it.
+When the landscape design program calls for a fully functional kitchen outdoors, we need to put some extra thought into it.
 Good planning will directly affect how much use and enjoyment you ultimately get from your outdoor kitchen.
 Here are a few important points that our landscape architects will consider during the planning phases:

 - Kitchen Design.
 The same functional design principles that govern your indoor kitchen apply outdoors.
 Task areas must be defined for food preparation, cooking, serving, seating and clean up.
 You will need lighting at task areas and for general illumination.